BOARD OF ASSESSMENT APPEAL APPLICATIONS ARE NOW AVAILABLE AND MUST BE FILED NO LATER THAN MARCH 20, 2019.

-To ensure that all property located with the City is valued in accordance with the Connecticut General Statutes and acceptable appraisal practices.
+To ensure that all property located in the City is valued in accordance with the Connecticut General Statutes and acceptable appraisal practices.

 Description of Services

 - Responsible for the discovery, listing, and valuation of all taxable and tax-exempt property in the city

 - Ensures that all values are fair and accurate which, in turn, guarantees that taxes are distributed in a manner that is uniform and equitable

 - Administers myriad exemptions and abatement programs in accordance with the Connecticut General Statutes

 The Connecticut Office of Policy & Management provides a summary of the property tax assessment and taxation system in Connecticut.

 Grand List Components